josephabhishek2006/XplainDfile/README.md

 XplainDfile

 XplainDfile is a document-based question answering web application.
-The idea behind this project is simple: upload a PDF, and then ask questions about its content.
+Users can upload a PDF and ask questions about its content.
 The system first tries to answer strictly from the uploaded document, and only if the document does not contain the answer, it falls back to a general language model.

-This project was built to understand how Retrieval Augmented Generation (RAG) works end-to-end, including document parsing, vector storage, semantic retrieval, and controlled LLM usage.
+The main goal of this project was to understand and implement a Retrieval Augmented Generation (RAG) pipeline from scratch rather than relying on black-box tools.

-What the project does
+What this project does

-The user uploads a PDF file.
+Accepts a PDF upload from the user

-The backend extracts readable text from the PDF.
+Extracts readable text from the PDF

-The text is split into smaller chunks.
+Splits the text into manageable chunks

-Each chunk is converted into embeddings using a sentence-transformer model.
+Converts chunks into vector embeddings

-The embeddings are stored in a Pinecone vector database.
+Stores embeddings in a Pinecone vector database

-When the user asks a question:
+On every user question:

-Relevant chunks are retrieved using similarity search.
+Retrieves the most relevant chunks using similarity search

-The model is instructed to answer only from the retrieved context.
+Forces the model to answer only from the retrieved context

-If the context does not contain the answer, the system falls back to a general LLM response.
+Falls back to a general LLM response if the document does not contain the answer

-The UI clearly shows whether the answer came from the file or from the LLM.
+Clearly shows whether the response came from the file or the LLM

-Why this project exists
+Why XplainDfile

-Many document chat systems blindly mix document content and model knowledge.
+Most document chat systems mix document content and model knowledge, which can lead to hallucinations.
-In this project, special care is taken to:
+XplainDfile was designed to:

+Enforce document-grounded answers

-Prevent hallucinations when the answer is not in the file
+Detect when a document does not contain the answer

-Clearly separate “answer from document” vs “answer from model”
+Transparently fall back to general knowledge

-Keep the system state simple and explicit
+Keep the architecture simple and explainable

-Understand the full RAG pipeline instead of using black-box tools
+This project focuses more on correctness and clarity than on UI complexity.

-Tech stack used
+Tech stack

-Backend:
+Backend

 Python